 English Bay Beach is the perfect spot to watch the annual Celebration of Light International Fireworks Competition, too!

-Our version of Venice Beach, Kits Beach is the most "glamorous" of Vancouver's beaches.
+Our version of Venice Beach, Kitsilano Beach--known as Kits Beach to locals--is the most "glamorous" of Vancouver's beaches.
 While it boasts scenery as gorgeous as the other beaches on this list, the real eye candy here is on the sand: the beach-goers themselves, pretty young people who come here to see and be seen.

-Kits is family friendly, too, and great for swimmers: the waves are calm, and the beach's park includes the awesome Kits Pool.
+Kits is family friendly, too, and great for swimmers: the waves are calm, and the beach's park includes the awesome Kits Pool, the longest outdoor pool in Canada.

 Every Vancouverite's favourite beach, Spanish Banks stretches along the west coast of Vancouver, far from the hubbub of the city's urban beaches.
-Perfect for family barbecues, letting the dog run free, and taking long walks, this beloved beach is best in the morning and early afternoon, when low tide lets you walk far out to sea.
+Perfect for family barbecues, letting the dog run free (in designated zones), and taking long walks, this beloved beach is best in the morning and early afternoon, when low tide lets you walk far out to sea.

 Home to the Jericho Sailing Centre--a great spot for a cheap lunch with an amazing view--and Jericho Park, this beautiful beach is ideal for sailing, walking and biking along the park's pathways, and playing tennis.
 It's the perfect place for a sunset stroll.